lhfelis/frontend_backend_deploy_demo/README.md

 It uses [gtalarico/django-vue-template](https://github.com/gtalarico/django-vue-template) as frontend/backend components.

-Basically there are four kind of components:
+Basically there are four kinds of components:
 * `nginx` which serves frontend and also used as load balancer for backend, with `keepalived` for HA
 * `django` backend
 * `haproxy` used as load balancer for database, with `keepalived` for HA